robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 .red[Cyber]
 > broadly used to address the components and systems that provide all digital information, including weapons/battle management systems, IT systems, hardware, processors, and software operating systems and applications, both standalone and embedded.

-This definition helps us understand the kinds of software
+This definition helps us understand the kinds of software to this threat taxonomy.

+Next, the attacks by these threats range from just plain nuisances to existential.

 .red[Existential]
 > defined as an attack that is capable of causing sufficient wide scale